mozilla/notes/docs/metrics.md

 Event fired when a user deletes a note.
 - `ec` - `notes`
 - `ea` - `new-note`
-- `el` - one of `in-note` or `exit-blank-note` which occurs when the user navigates back from a new note without adding content
+- `el` - one of `in-note` or `blank-note` which occurs when the user navigates back from a new note without adding content
 - `cd10`
 - `cd11`